joe-herbert/searchdown/README.md

         sort: undefined, //allowed values: undefined (don't sort), "ASC", "DESC"
         limit: 0, //maximum number of options in the dropdown.
 0 means no limit
         multiple: false, //allow user to select multiple options
+        enteredLimit: 0, //maximum number of options which can be selected.
+0 means no limit.
+Only applies when multiple is true
         addValues: false, //allow user to add their own options
         saveEntered: addValues, //save any options the user enters into the dropdown options. defaults to true when addValues is true but always false if addValues is false
         hideEntered: false, //hide any currently selected options from the dropdown options